neilsextra/peapod/README.md

 #### The PEAPOD Manager - Register ####

 The register is store within the browser (local storage).
+The *action command* menu allows for the registration of a POD and the removal of a POD from the register

 ![Main Console - PEAPOD Manager Register!](/assets/images/Screenshot-console-003.png "PEAPOD Manager Register")